RedisAI/RedisAI/docs/developer-backends.md

 To follow these instructions, this repository must be cloned with all of its submodules (i.e *git clone --recursive https://github.com/RedisLabsModules/redisai*)

 GNU Make is used as a runner for the dockerfile generator.
-Python is the language used for the generator script, and jinja is the templating library used to create the docker file from the template.
+Python is the language used for the generator script, and jinja is the templating library used to create the docker file from a template *dockerfile.tmpl* that can be found in the directory of a given backend listed below.

 ## Tools